 Cut the edge into 4 inch strips 1 1/2 inches apart.
 Then make a one inch cut in the center at the top end of each strip.
 Continue all the way around the blanket.

-Now to connect the blankets to each other.
+Now to connect the blankets together

-Step 1 - Take the top {yellow/pink} strip of fleece
+- Take the top {yellow/pink} strip of fleece

 Repeat until your blanket is done.